cmccabe/lksmith/README.md

 For example, if one thread locks mutex A and then tries to lock mutex B, and another thread locks mutex B and then tries to locks mutex A.

-2. Freeing a mutex or spinlock that you currently hold.
+2. Freeing a mutex, spinlock, or condition variable that you currently hold.
-In the pthreads library, freeing a mutex or spinlock that you currently hold can cause undefined behavior.
+In the pthreads library, freeing a mutex, spinlock, or condition variable that you currently hold can cause undefined behavior.
 You must release it first.
 Locksmith issues an error message in this case.

 3. Unlocking a mutex from a different thread than the one which locked it.
 This is another scenario which triggers undefined behavior in pthreads, but